Yash-Singh1/competitive-programming/snippets/gcd/README.md

 \end{cases}
 $$

-You can see the code for the Euclidean algorithm in the [gcd.cpp](./gcd.cpp) file.
+You can see the code for the Euclidean algorithm in the [gcd.cpp](./gcd.cpp) file (brought from USACO Guide).

 ## Builtin Functions